Nutrition is a huge market.

 As you can see, the programs are as diverse as the market itself.
 The market is competitive so many brands try to offer favorable affiliate conditions to get sales.

 The easiest way to get started is Amazon Affiliates.
-Getting approved is quite a quick and easy process.
+Our affiliate marketing statistics show it’s the most popular affiliate program in the world, and getting approved is quite a quick and easy process.

 iHerb is another very popular website to buy supplements from.
 Their program is slightly more competitive compared to Amazon.